Blorpity/Bitcamp/README.md

 Why is it useful?: Removes long hours of sitting at a desk and typing away, now you can sign into your computer's camera and it'll read your signs!

-Where can you get help with this project?: Email me at tonatiuhula8@gmail.com
+Where can you get help with this project?: Email us at tonatiuhula8@gmail.com

-Maintainers/Contributers: Blorpity, Brian Mullinix, Blessing, Moyao
+Maintainers/Contributers: Tonatiuh Leung-Arellano, Brian Mullinix, Blessing, Moyao Zhou